 Next, remove the skillet from the heat then add 2 Tablespoons bourbon.
 Two things:

-- Be careful, as the bourbon will bubble and evaporate almost immediately from the heat of the skillet, and if you have a gas range it might ignite briefly.
+- Be careful, as the bourbon will boil immediately from the heat of the skillet.

 - If you don’t keep bourbon in the house – no worries!
 These tiny, 1(ish)-shot bottles are usually available behind the counter at the liquor or grocery store.
-So adorable, and so much easier than buying an entire bottle if you won’t drink it.
+So much easier than buying an entire bottle if you won’t drink it.

 Add the maple sauce to the skillet then return it to the heat and bring the liquid to a simmer.
 Nestle the chicken thighs into the liquid then loosely cover the skillet with foil, turn the heat down to medium, then simmer until the sauce has thickened and the thighs are cooked through, 10 minutes.